moonglum/kute/README.md

 });
 ```

-By the way: You can also consume jobs created by OST or create jobs to be consumed by OST (This is the reason it uses an `ost` prefix in Redis instead of a `kute` prefix).
+By the way: You can also consume entries created by OST or create entries to be consumed by OST (This is the reason it uses an `ost` prefix in Redis instead of a `kute` prefix).

-## Why `enqueue` and `dequeue` and not `push` and `each` or: Differences to OST (and other queues)
+## Differences to OST (and other queues)

 OST offers an `each` method that yields to a block for every new entry on the queue ([kue](https://github.com/Automattic/kue) does something similar with `process`).
 Kute is just a queue – you can enqueue and dequeue.
 If you want to dequeue multiple times, then do that.
 This is a big advantage in a non-blocking environment as you can use it in combination with a worker pool that always dequeues an entry when a worker in the pool is free.
 You can see an example of that in the `consumer.js` file in the examples folder.

 About enqueue/dequeue: In the parlance of Redis, enqueue is `lpush` and dequeue is `rpop`.
 But I prefer to use the terminology used for the abstract data type [queue](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)).

-## A note on backups

-Kute handles backups in the [same way that OST handles them](https://github.com/soveran/ost#failures).
-This method however only works if you only have one consumer per process which is not necessarily the case in a non-blocking environment like Node.js.
-The backup method may therefore change in the future and is not considered stable (and you won't find any tests for it).
+Kute keeps entries that are being processed with one central `backup` list (opposed to Kute, which uses [one per worker](https://github.com/soveran/ost#failures) as suggested in the [reliable queue pattern](http://redis.io/commands/rpoplpush#pattern-reliable-queue).
+If a consumer reports an error in the `done` callback, the entry will not be removed from the backup list.
+You can monitor the backup list to keep track of entries that stay in there too long (because the worker crashed or ran into an error).

 ## Anti-Features

 You might say: "Hu?
 A queue based on Redis?
 But...
 But...
 Redis is not a queue!"
 I don't agree.
 Redis has support for the queue operations, and this is a mere wrapper around them.
-Redis is however not a priority queue or job queue, and this reflects in the following statements about Kute:
+Redis is however not a priority queue or job queue, and this is reflected in the following statements about Kute:

 * **Only a message, no data:** Your worker knows how to get the data.
 It could access the database for that or you could use something like [storage-pod](https://github.com/moonglum/storage-pod).
 * **No events for finished or failed events:** You can use Redis PubSub if you need it.
 If you need that feature it could also mean that you should use a [MOM](https://en.wikipedia.org/wiki/Message_oriented_middleware).
 * **No monitoring:** And you might not need it.
 We for example use a central logging and monitoring solution to see the throughput of our queue etc.
+* **No retries:** But you could implement that by monitoring the `backup` list.
 * **No priorities**
 * **No delayed jobs or scheduling.**
-* **No retries.**
 * **No web interface.**
 * **No job TTL.**
 * **No searching through jobs.**